 In early 2015 I was accepted onto two competitive creative writing programs – one at Faber & Faber and the other at Curtis Brown Creative.

-I'd already spent a day at the Faber & Faber Academy on their Start To Write course – it was wonderful and terrifying in equal measure (biscuits vs on-the-spot writing tasks, reading your work out loud, and stranger danger that pressed all my anxiety buttons) but, in the end I chose CB Creative, lead by writers Louise Wener and Anna Davis – with Liz Jensen and Jeremy Page as guest tutors.
+I'd already spent a day at the Faber Academy on their Start To Write course with Richard Skinner – it was wonderful and terrifying in equal measure (biscuits vs on-the-spot writing tasks, reading your work out loud, and general stranger danger that pressed all my anxiety buttons) but, in the end I chose CB Creative, lead by writers Louise Wener and Anna Davis – with Liz Jensen and Jeremy Page as guest tutors.
 After six months of classes, talks, and writing workshops I aim to complete my manuscript late 2016.

 The class has continued to meet every two weeks in London to workshop our writing.